Case Studies: Develop a Local Climate Action Plan

 *Village of Larchmont

 The Village of Larchmont Board of Trustees agreed in 2009 to reduce the carbon footprint of Village operations 20 percent by the year 2015.
 Since that time, the village has implemented several GHG reduction measures.
-Details are available in a powerpoint presentation - to view, search the village website for "carbon footprint."
+Their Climate Action Plan is an outline of actions the Village has already taken and recommendations that the Village is encouraged to take, in order to achieve its emissions reductions target by 2015.
+(See link on right)

 *Town of New Castle